 Geography plays a huge role in the durability of siding materials.
 In our region, we face specific challenges:

-When deciding between wood siding vs fiber cement, many homeowners look only at the installation quote.
+When planning a residential siding replacement, many homeowners look only at the installation quote.
 This is a mistake.
 You must look at the Total Cost of Ownership (TCO).

 This is where fiber cement pulls ahead dramatically.